Hansdht/big-data/README.md

 Big data coursework 1
 ===================
-This is the coursework of bigdata in university of Glasgow, the the main purpose of this task is to implement a watered-down version of PageRank algorithm which can calculate the score for each link in records.
+This is the coursework of bigdata in university of Glasgow,  the main purpose of this task is to implement a watered-down version of PageRank algorithm which can calculate the score for each link in records.
 Our solution contains Initialization map-reduce and PageRank map-reduce.
 The whole algorithm has several classes